Little-known hot spot of world democracy on China’s doorstep

 All this changed last year, when the national parliament – energized by the so-called Sunflower democracy movement – approved a new law, which removed the high hurdles dramatically, including lowering the age of voting and introducing a system of electronic signature gathering (for details see factsheet).

 The Taiwanese citizens were keen to test these new participatory options.
-Within a few months more than 35 citizens initiatives and referendums were filed with the central election commissionexternal link, covering a broad range of policies like same-sex marriage, nuclear energy, statehood issues and democracy reforms.
+Within a few months more than 35 citizens' initiatives and referendums were filed with the central election commissionexternal link, covering a broad range of policies like same-sex marriage, nuclear energy, statehood issues and democracy reforms.

-Ten out of those made it to the first round of ballot decisions, which was held on November 24, 2018 alongside local and regional elections across the country.
+Ten of these made it to the first round of ballot decisions, which was held on November 24, 2018, alongside local and regional elections across the country.

 Learning from mistakes

-Combining elections and referendums turned out to be not a very good idea, as voting in Taiwan still means going to a polling station on a particular day.
+Combining elections and referendums turned out not to be such a good idea, as voting in Taiwan still means going to a polling station on a particular day.
 There are no other options such as remote voting.

 This is why people often had to wait in long queues outside the polling stations and many citizens were not clear about the various issues at stake.